 - All building professionals or contractors involved in CARS funded repair works will be asked to complete a questionnaire to demonstrate their relevant experience in similar work.

-- Where experience cannot be demonstrated Selkirk CARS can offer limited funding for skills training to encourage upskilling among local professionals.
+- Where experience cannot be demonstrated Jedburgh CARS can offer limited funding for Traditional Skills Training to encourage upskilling among local professionals.

 - Historic Environment Scotland publishes a range of information leaflets covering roofs, external walls, doorways and more.